5 Tips How to Reduce Driving Anxiety

 Driving with someone can relieve the sense of fear.
 A friend can be your supporter and a family member can give you some encouragement.
 Since panic attack is more of a mental thing, it is important that you have someone who can give you comfort and ease your tension.
 This can help you feel more secure.
 A friend can also tell you when you’re not doing the right thing.

-Seek for a Doctor’s Advice
+Seek a Doctor’s Advice

 If your fear is causing you too much distraction, Burleigh Driver Training School suggests that you should ask for a professional’s advice.
-They can give you recommendations like attending a regular session with a counselor.
+They can give you recommendations like attending a regular session with a counsellor.